AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Database Systems/3_DB_Algorithms/3_Query_Optimization.md

-## Selectivity Estimation wit Formulas
+## Selectivity Estimation with Formulas
 > [!overview]
 > Since the number of rows in our output depends heavily on the data and what selections we make out of it, we need a way to estimate the size of outputs after each operation.
 This is known as **selectivity estimation.**
 >
-> Like evaluating query cost, selectivity estimation is very rough and generally prioritizes speed over accuracy- so much so that **if we don’t have enough information, we just assign an operation the arbitrary selectivity value of** 1/101/101/10 (meaning that the the output has 1/10 of the number of rows as the input).
+> Like evaluating query cost, selectivity estimation is very rough and generally prioritizes speed over accuracy- so much so that **if we don’t have enough information, we just assign an operation the arbitrary selectivity value of** 1/10 (meaning that the the output has 1/10 of the number of rows as the input).

 ### Common Formulas